DEVO27/DEVO27/README.md

 ### Hi there 👋
 ![](https://imgur.com/E8hpYfq.gif)
+### Hi there 👋
+My name is Austen and I am a computer science student.
+Here are some facts about me!

+- 🔭 I’m currently working on Deep Learning Handwritten Digit Reconition and Multilingual Online Translator
+- 🌱 I’m currently learning Pandas and numpy

+⚡ Work experience:

+-
 <!--
 **DEVO27/DEVO27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.